Old Parliament House, Canberra: First decades

 The building was opened on 9 May 1927 by the Duke and Duchess of York (later King George VI and Queen Elizabeth The Queen Mother).
 The opening ceremonies were both splendid and incongruous, given the sparsely built nature of Canberra of the time and its small population.
-The building was extensively decorated with British Empire and Australian flags and bunting (similar schemes were used at later events, most notably in 1954 when Queen Elizabeth II visited Canberra for the first time and opened Parliament).
+The building was extensively decorated with many Union Jacks and Australian flags and bunting, with similar schemes used at later events, most notably in 1954 when Queen Elizabeth II visited Canberra for the first time and opened Parliament.
 Temporary stands were erected bordering the lawns in front of the Parliament and these were filled with crowds.
-A Wiradjuri elder, Jimmy Clements, was one of only two aboriginal Australians present, having walked for about a week from Brungle Station (near Tumut) to be at the event.
+A Wiradjuri elder, Jimmy Clements, was one of only two Aboriginal Australians present, having walked for about a week from Brungle Station (near Tumut) to be at the event.
 Walter Burley Griffin had relocated to Melbourne, and was not given an official invitation to attend the opening.
-Dame Nellie Melba sang the National anthem (at that time God Save the King).
-The Duke of York unlocked the front doors with a golden key, and led the official party into King's Hall where he unveiled the statue of his father, King George V, Emperor of India.
-The Duke then opened the first parliamentary session in the new Senate Chamber.
+Dame Nellie Melba sang the national anthem (at that time God Save the King).
+The Duke of York unlocked the front doors with a golden key, and led the official party into King's Hall where he unveiled the statue of his father, King George V. The Duke then opened the first parliamentary session in the new Senate Chamber.

 A large memorial to King George V located immediately opposite Parliament House was unveiled in 1953.
 This memorial was moved to a nearby location in 1968 to allow a direct line of sight to the Australian War Memorial.

 Prime Minister John Curtin, who died in office, and Ben Chifley, a former Prime Minister, both lay in state in King's Hall after their deaths in 1945 and 1951 respectively.